What are Rich Transcripts?

 Speech

 Speech transcripts are the most intuitive kind of rich transcript, and are the most commonly used.
-They are a great source of information for a variety of use cases, including:
+They are a great source of information for a variety of use cases, including:- Searching for specific words or phrases

 - Finding key takeaways or action items from a meeting